What is our goal as a species? What is our long-term vision for mankind? Do we have one? Where are we going? Does anyone know?

 Jesus died and was resurrected.
 What does that mean?
 Maybe it means that Jesus (the man) did in fact die, but because of how he lived, because of the power of his philosophy, and because of his dramatic sacrifice and death, he was emulated in others after death.
 So Jesus died but was subsequently “born again” – resurrected – as an ideal, or “spirit”, inside other people.

 But we need the strong masculine spirit.
 We can’t just dispense with it.
 The masculine spirit is what allows us to correct course when course correction is least popular and most necessary.
 The masculine spirit stands up to the mob – and sometimes you really, really need people to stand up to mobs.
-When masculinity is wholly suppressed the mob will inevitably rule – which can turn out just as bad as the thing we were trying to avoid.
+When masculinity is wholly suppressed the mob will inevitably rule – which can turn out just as bad, or worse, than the thing we were trying to avoid.

 Suppressed masculinity also has a way of getting revenge on the world.
 It doesn’t just recede into the background and become neutral.
 Suppressed masculinity creates weak men, and weak men are very dangerous.
-Weakness and powerlessness causes resentment, hatred, and will to destruction and murder.
+Weakness and powerlessness causes resentment, hatred, and will to destruction and murder – they get their revenge.

 The reason it’s hard for people to “just be confident” is that it doesn’t work like that.
 We all know we’re in a hierarchy (especially men).
 Your confidence signals your position and status in the hierarchy.
 You can learn to fake that confidence, but your position can’t be faked – people will find it out.
 So it’s a bit hopeless.